o-minimal GAGA and a conjecture of Griffiths: Algebraicity and quasi-projectivity of period maps

 In the proof of the theorem, the positivity of the Griffiths bundle will be deduced from the special case of variations over smooth bases, where we have the following:

 \begin{lemma} Let $X$ be the complement of a normal crossing divisor $D$ in a compact K\"ahler manifold $\bar{X}$.
-Consider a polarized real variation of Hodge structure over $X$ with unipotent monodromies around $D$ and let $L_{\bar X}$ be Deligne canonical extension of the associated Griffiths line bundle.
+Consider a polarized real variation of Hodge structure $\mathbb{V} = (V_\R,F^\bullet, Q)$ over $X$ with unipotent monodromies around $D$ and let $L_{\bar X}$ be as defined above.
 Then $L_{\bar X}$ is a nef line bundle.
 Moreover, $L_{\bar X}$ is big if and only if the associated period map is generically immersive. \end{lemma}